Making it easy to control your data rights and choices

 Please note that technical records which are necessary for site security and similar will not be disabled.

 We process data to secure our site and optimise our website experience

-We don’t collect personal data via our website like your name and email address unless you use our event submission form, comment, or contact us.
+We collect personal data via our website for instance your name and email address when you use our event submission form, comment, or contact us.
 Then we might ask you to include your name, contact and sometimes other info like business details, so when you comment, contact us or use us to promote your news for instance by uploading info about your events, we know who you are and can contact you if we need to.
 The info will be there on the relevant form to consent to or not.

 When you leave a comment

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.